rajakvishal2002/OSMDB/README.md

 * Movie listing with clean and responsive UI
 * Add, edit, and delete movies (CRUD operations)
+* Can edit Cast and Crew only Admin
+* Users can give ratings and also see Average Ratings of Movies
 * Structured data model with entities and relationships
 * Aggregates for data retrieval
 * Responsive Reactive Web screens using OutSystems UI
 * Basic validations and navigation flow
+* Movies can search by Genre, Title, or Plot Summary

 ---